NZ Bus operates a fleet of over 630 buses from 11 depots and employs approximately 1,300 people.

 June 2011 – LINK and Metrolink customers do the “HOP”.
 On the 6th June, more than 500 buses serving the Auckland isthmus take to the streets with the new ticketing system installed.

-May 2011 – On the 8th of May HOP, Auckland Transport’s new integrated ticketing system is launched on North Star buses.
-Similar to a Snapper card in Wellington, North Star customers were the first to use the new tag on/tag off integrated ticketing system in Auckland.
+May 2011 – On the 8th of May, HOP, Auckland Transport’s new integrated ticketing system, is launched on North Star buses.
+Similar to a Snapper card in Wellington, North Star customers were the first to use the new tag on/tag off HOP system in Auckland.
 HOP customers can save up to 10% on cash fares.
 Two weeks later Waka Pacific go live with HOP.

 After an intensive search, NZ Bus chose UK based Alexander Dennis as its preferred supplier of a fleet of 118 new Enviro200 buses.
-These buses are of the highest quality, reliable, safe and with a Euro 5+ emissions standard, are environmentally friendly.
-As a proudly New Zealand owned company, we will always endeavor to pursue the best solution for our customers and stakeholders’ and to ensure that the economic benefits of this deal flowed through the New Zealand economy, Kiwi Bus Builders were awarded the contract to assemble the buses at their high tech facility in Tauranga.
+These buses are of the highest quality, reliable, safe and environmentally friendly, with a Euro 5+ emissions standard.
+As a proudly New Zealand owned company, we will always endeavor to pursue the best solution for our customers and stakeholders, and, to ensure that the economic benefits of this deal flowed through the New Zealand economy, Kiwi Bus Builders were awarded the contract to assemble the buses at their high tech facility in Tauranga.

 The flow on effect is not only in the plant, premises and jobs required for the assembly, but also in the fact that 25-30% of all the bus components are locally sourced with a projected four-year revenue opportunity for New Zealand suppliers of $38 million.
-102 direct new jobs were also created at Kiwi Bus Builders to fulfill the NZ Bus order – this is in excess of a $4m new injection of wages into the Tauranga economy.
+102 direct new jobs were also created at Kiwi Bus Builders to fulfill the NZ Bus order – this is an injection boost of over $4m of wages into the Tauranga economy.

 February 2010 – Metrolink provides 62 more trips a day on Dominion Road, making this one of the highest frequency bus services in Auckland.

 June 2008 – Snapper introduced on all GO Wellington services.
-Through our partnership with Snapper, we enabled thousands our GO Wellington customer to pay for their bus travel using a Snapper card.
-The first tag on/tag off bus ticketing system made boarding a bus a whole lot faster than paying with cash.
-Snapper has been making bus travel in Wellington a breeze since 2008, making thousands of people’s daily travel quicker and easier.
+Through our partnership with Snapper, we enabled thousands our GO Wellington customers to pay for their bus travel using a Snapper card.
+The first tag on/tag off bus ticketing system made boarding a bus a whole lot quicker and easier than paying with cash.
+Snapper has been making bus travel in Wellington a breeze since 2008.

-In January 2008, NZ Bus purchased NorthBus in Whangarei, and in June that year we were awarded the tender to provide the urban bus service.
+January 2008 – NZ Bus purchased NorthBus in Whangarei, and in June that year we were awarded the tender to provide the urban bus service.
 Ten new purpose built buses, meeting Euro 4 emission standards, took to the street of Whangarei on 1 July 2008 under the new name of CityLink.